Learn to Interpret Atari Agents: Quantitative Evaluation

+In Table~\ref{table:1}, we evaluate the performance of RS-Rainbow against several state-of-the-art DQN methods.
+These include Rainbow~\cite{rainbow}, distributional DQN~\cite{distributional}, noisy DQN~\cite{noisy}, duelling DDQN~\cite{duel}, prioritized DDQN~\cite{per}, DDQN~\cite{double-dqn}, and DQN~\cite{dqn15}.
 For the performance of Rainbow, we report both the original scores quoted from~\cite{rainbow} and the ones reproduced by us.
-We denote our re-implementation as Rainbow$^*$ in Table~\ref{table:results}.
-Note that the published performances of the DQN variants (including Rainbow) are obtained after training for $200$ million environment steps, and our reported results of RS-Rainbow and Rainbow$^*$ are obtained after training with only $50$ million environment steps, due to limited computational resources.
-The only exception is on game frostbite, where we train for $100$ million steps.
+We denote our implementation as Rainbow$^*$ in Table~\ref{table:1}.
+Our results of RS-Rainbow and Rainbow$^*$ are obtained after training the models for $50$ million steps on each game, with an exception to Frostbite, for which we train the models for $100$ million steps.

-Table~\ref{table:results} shows that RS-Rainbow achieves better performances than Rainbow$^*$ with a large margin in $7$ out of $8$ games.
-Compared with Rainbow$^*$, RS-Rainbow achieves a $51\%$ improvement on beam\_rider, $17\%$ improvement on breakout, $2\%$ improvement on enduro, $14\%$ improvement on frostbite, $8\%$ improvement on ms\_pacman, $233\%$ improvement on seaquest, and $555\%$ improvement on space\_invaders.
-RS-Rainbow achieves the same performance as Rainbow$^*$ in pong, a nearly perfect score of $20.9$, with $21$ being the maximum achievable score.
+As shown in Table~\ref{table:1}, RS-Rainbow outperforms Rainbow$^*$ with a large margin in $7$ out of $8$ games.
+Specifically, relative to Rainbow$^*$, RS-Rainbow achieves a $51\%$ improvement in the game Beam Rider, $17\%$ improvement in Breakout, $2\%$ improvement in Enduro, $14\%$ improvement in Frostbite, $8\%$ improvement in Ms. Pac-Man, $233\%$ improvement in Seaquest, and $555\%$ improvement in Space Invaders.
+In the game Pong, RS-Rainbow obtains the same score as Rainbow$^*$, which is a nearly perfect $20.9$, where $21$ is the highest achievable score.

-Compared with the state-of-the-art methods, RS-Rainbow outperforms the best-performing models on $6$ out of $8$ games by solid margins, including beam\_rider, enduro, frostbite, ms\_pacman, seaquest and space\_invaders.
-For instance, it improves over prioritized DDQN on beam\_rider by $19\%$, duelling DDQN on ms\_pacman and seaquest by $15\%$ and $388\%$ respectively, and Rainbow on frostbite and space\_invaders by $35\%$ and $5\%$ respectively.
-On the rest two games,~\emph{i.e.}, breakout and pong, RS-Rainbow also reports competitive scores.
-The results are especially encouraging, as RS-Rainbow is trained with far fewer training frames as described above.
-More performance gains can be expected when RS-Rainbow is trained with more frames or utilizes a massively distributed computing platform~\cite{gorila,apex}.
+Compared with other methods, RS-Rainbow outperforms the respective best-performing models in $6$ out of $8$ games by solid margins, including Beam Rider, Enduro, Frostbite, Ms. Pac-Man, Seaquest, and Space Invaders.
+For instance, it leads prioritized DDQN in Beam Rider by $19\%$, duelling DDQN in Ms. Pac-Man and Seaquest by $15\%$ and $388\%$, respectively, and Rainbow in Frostbite and Space Invaders by $35\%$ and $5\%$, respectively.
+On the rest two games,~\emph{i.e.}, Breakout and Pong, RS-Rainbow also obtains competitive scores.